JujuAdams/RunGML/README.md

 ## Operator Definitions

-See the [manual](manual.md) for full documentation of supported operators ane aliases.
+See the [manual](manual.md) for full documentation of supported operators and aliases.

 Custom operators *should* be defined in the `RunGML_ConfigOps()` function in the [scrRunGML_Config](src/scripts/scrRunGML_Config/scrRunGML_Config.gml) script, which includes an example definition for `"test_operator`" that can be copied as a template.